shibatch/grantback/v0.4/GUIDE_FOR_ADOPTERS.md

    >   * VOD Reaction License Version 0.Y:
    >      * License Text: \[Link to Your Hosted V0.Y License Text\]
    >      * Usage guide for Licensees: \[Link to Your Hosted V0.Y Licensee Guide\]
-* Per-VOD Indication (Highly Recommended): To provide maximum clarity for your viewers and potential Licensees, it is highly recommended that for each VOD you publish:
+* Per-VOD Indication (Highly Recommended): Clearly indicating the licensing status for each VOD you publish is crucial.
+This not only provides maximum clarity for your community but is also essential for protecting your own rights, as it makes it very difficult for a reuser to later claim they were unaware of the license terms.
+Therefore, for each VOD you publish, it is highly recommended that you:
   * Include your standard copyright notice (e.g., "© \[Your Year\] \[Your Channel Name\]").
   * Clearly indicate its licensing status directly in the video's description, as an on-screen graphic (e.g., at the end of the video), or in a pinned comment.
 Examples:
     * For VODs offered under this license: "This VOD is available for reuse under the VOD Reaction License Version 0.4.
 Full license terms: \[Link to Your Hosted License Text\].
 Usage Guide: \[Link to Your Hosted Licensee Guide\]"